networknt/light-doc/content/contribute/documentation.md

 ### Add a New Function

-Once you have cloned the Hugo repository, you can create a new function via the following command.
+Once you have cloned the light-doc repository, you can create a new function via the following command.
 Keep the file name lowercase.

 ```
 hugo new functions/newfunction.md